-With two Academy Awards in the last decade ("Son of Saul" in 2015 and "Sing" in 2016) and many international prizes, the Hungarian film industry is widely recognised around the world.
-Visit the local film festivals such as The Hungarian Motion Picture Festival or the CineFest Film Festival in Miskolc to watch the latest Hungarian films.
+With two Academy Awards in the last decade ("Son of Saul" in 2015 and "Sing" in 2016) and several significant international prizes, the Hungarian film industry has a great international reputation.
+You can watch several classical Hungarian movies in the Film Archive of the National Film Institute Hungary, and for the latest Hungarian films, visit local film festivals, such as the CineFest Miskolc International Film Festival in Miskolc!